Skip to content

 Drinking lemon water helps improve overall health because it contains high amounts of vitamin C, potassium, magnesium, calcium, iron, zinc, copper, manganese, phosphorus, sodium, and chloride.
 These minerals are essential for maintaining good health.

 For centuries, lemons were highly regarded for treating scurvy, a now rare condition that can develop through a lack of vitamin C (ascorbic acid).
-Vitamin C is often claimed to support the immune system however, studies remain inconclusive.
+Vitamin C is often claimed to support the immune system.
+However, studies remain inconclusive.

-Benefits of Lemon Water: Nutrition
+Benefits of Lemon Water: Clean Eating

-Like other citrus fruits — including oranges, grapefruit, and limes — lemons are rich in flavonoids.
+• Like other citrus fruits — including oranges, grapefruit, and limes — lemons are rich in flavonoids.
 These are compounds that help boost health and fight disease.

-For comparison, replacing the lemon with the juice of half an orange
+• For comparison, replacing the lemon with the juice of half an orange

 Benefits of Lemon Water

 Most of us don’t drink enough water.
 A daily lemon water habit is an easy way to get your day off on the right foot.
 How do you know if you’re drinking enough?
-Your urine is almost clear.
+Your urine is almost transparent.

 Aids in digestion